-The researchers in this study knew that vitamin D deficiency could lead to chronic ailments, which in turn increases health care costs.
-The Veterans Administration is interested not only in the health of their veterans, but also in the reduced costs associated with fewer visits to the VA, and less disease.
+Researchers in Tennessee knew that vitamin D deficiency could lead to chronic ailments, which in turn increases health care costs.
+The Veterans Administration is interested not only in the health of their veterans, but also in reduced costs associated with fewer visits to the VA, and lower incidence of disease.

-Without clear guidelines within the VA for vitamin D testing and monitoring, the researchers hypothesized that there would be differences in vitamin D testing, vitamin D status, and those differences would be associated with differences in health care costs overall.
-To test this hypothesis they chose to look at data from 6 different Southeastern VA Medical Center data where vitamin D testing had been in place from October 2004 to December 2008, over 400,000 patients of which 15,340 had vitamin D tests within their records.
+Without clear guidelines within the VA for vitamin D testing and monitoring, the researchers hypothesized that there would be differences in vitamin D testing, vitamin D status, and those differences would be associated with differences in overall health care costs.
+They looked at data from 6 different Southeastern VA Medical Center data where vitamin D testing had been in place from October 2004 to December 2008.
+This included 400,000 patients of which 15,340 had vitamin D tests within their records.

 What did they find?

 For those patients with vitamin D test results, roughly 30-50% were vitamin D deficient on their initial test.
 The VA center with the lowest percentage of vitamin D deficiency also had more than 50% lower inpatient costs than the three centers with the highest rates of vitamin D deficiency.
 Also, patients who received one or more follow-up tests (which gives the patient data required to maintain their optimal vitamin D level) had 50% lower inpatient laboratory and pharmacy costs, as compared to those that only received one test.